-- Preview Email Newsletter

 Asian American, Native Hawaiian, & Pacific Islander Lactation Collaborative Urges Continuation of PRAMS Data Collection (10)

 WASHINGTON, Feb.
 2 -- The Asian American, Native Hawaiian, and Pacific Islander (AANHPI) Lactation Collaborative has submitted a public comment letter to the Centers for Disease Control and Prevention (CDC), emphasizing the vital importance of extending the Pregnancy Risk Assessment Monitoring System (PRAMS) before its expiration on March 21, 2026.
-The collaborative aims to advance reproductive health justice for AANHPI families and warn of the adverse effects that discontinuing PRAMS would have more ST
+The collaborative aims to advance reproductive health justice for AANHPI families and warn of the adverse effects that discontinuing PRAMS would have on maternal and infant health programs in the Uni more ST

 Boeing Submits Public Comments to CISA on Software Bill of Materials (10)